 Spartans held strong under Leonidas at the Battle of Thermopylae

-Xerxes was certain that conquering Greece would be easy, given the sheer numbers of his vast army.
+Xerxes was certain that conquering Greece would be easy, given the sheer number of his vast army.

 The invaders camped for five days near Thermopylae because they had no idea how many foot soldiers (“hoplites” in Greek) were waiting on the other side of the pass.